erelsgl/badkan/samples/reverse/README.md

-This is a sample exercise.
+# reverse

-The assignment is:
+This is a sample exercise, for demonstrating how the badkan works.
+The exercise is:

 > Write a C++ unit named "reverse" (files reverse.h and reverse.cpp) with a single function named "reverse"